IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 ## 1:52.1 BasicAudit Actors and Content

-Figure 1:52.1-1 shows the actors directly involved in the Basic Audit Log Pattern Profile and the relevant transactions between them.
+Figure 1:52.1-1 shows the actors directly involved in the Basic Audit Log Patterns Profile and the relevant transactions between them.
 The **Audit Creator** creates AuditEvent records following this profile that is consumed by the **Audit Consumer**.
 The transport for the AuditEvent records is the [ATNA](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) Profile.

 <div>
 {%include Actors.svg%}